ericdorsey/markdown-anchor-maker/README.md

 To create an anchor link to ### FooBar Baz Sub Head, for example:
 `[FooBar Baz Sub Head](#foobar-baz-sub-head)`

+The create links for an entire file `-f` / `--file` mode is useful for quickly creating Table of Contents links for all `# Headers` in the entire Markdown document.

 #### Reference
 https://stackoverflow.com/questions/6695439/how-to-link-to-a-named-anchor-in-multimarkdown/15843220#15843220